 Alexander Graham Bell once said, “Before anything else, preparation is the key to success.”
 It’s doubly true if you desire stress-free travel.
 It’s the little things you do beforehand that make all the difference on your journey.
-While I can’t guarantee you won’t hit bumps along the way if you follow this pre-trip checklist you’ll pave the way to a more relaxing holiday.
+While I can’t guarantee you won’t hit bumps along the way if you follow this pre-travel checklist you’ll pave the way to a much easier holiday.

 Before I jump in: I’ve put together a great trip-planning resource page with a lot of the important travel links and tips discussed below.
 Bookmark it and you’ll have all you need at your fingertips.